 As the findings are discussed in the next section, the participants are referred to by their designations and job description in each of the schools.
 For example, deputy principal from School A will be referred to as School A's deputy principal.
 The participants were recommended by the schools as those who would best provide the necessary data for the study.
-The issues and challenges were explored using a systems leadership lens as an influencer of science and mathematics school leaders, including teachers and other external stakeholders, thereby taking a holistic approach of looking at contextual factors.
+The issues and challenges were explored using a systems leadership lens as an influencer of science and mathematics school improvement.
+It was assumed that science and mathematics improvement is influenced by school leaders, including teachers and other external stakeholders, thereby taking a holistic approach of looking at contextual factors.
 The data from the interviews were analysed using the constant comparison techniques that allowed comparing data from the four schools, and inductive theme and concept building through abstraction (Gawlik, 2015).